Shopify/buy-button-js/docs/customization/index.md

 ![components2](/buy-button-js/assets/images/components2.png)

 ## Product
 Main product embed.
+Displays information about your product and an "Add to cart" button.
 Creates `options` component.
 Depending on configuration, may create a `modal` and `cart` component.

 ### Product Attributes